danielatrivella/NP3_MS_Workflow/README.md

 - **spectra_viewer** [options] : (for Unix OS only) This command runs an interactive Web App to visualize and compare MS2 spectra.
 It receives as input a MGF file or a peak list.
 It is also possible to manipulate, filter, calculate similarity of the spectra and save PNG or SVG plots.

-- **post_dd_analysis** [options]  :  This command perform a post processing analysis of a NP3 result for drug discovery research.
-This post drug discovery analysis consists of creating five different visualizations and two data tables.
-The visualization focus on the superclass grouping distribution, the novelty of the m/z (with or without a curated library annotation) and the novelty across samples (with redundant and/or exclusive m/z).
+- **post_dd_analysis** [options]  :  This command perform a post-processing analysis of a NP3 result for drug discovery research.
+Five different visualizations and two data tables are created.
+The visualization focus on the superclass grouping distribution, the novelty of the m/z (with or without a library annotation) and the novelty across samples (with redundant and/or exclusive m/z).
 The analysis may be filtered to show only a subset of the samples or the top novelty samples distribution and/or only the protonated m/z.
     - *\-c, \-\-clean\_counts\_path* \<path\> : Path to the clean counts table file with peak area of the NP3 job to be post analysed, the same of the metadata.
 The prefix of its filename will be used to name the output files.
     - *\-m, \-\-metadata\_path* \<path\> : Path to the metadata file of the same NP3 job to be post analysed, with its set of samples.
 It may contain